-The Console server acts as the public entry point to Faction.
-It provides access to both the Faction console as well as the internal API service.
-Both the Faction console and API are accessed over HTTPS, meaning that you only need to expose TCP port 443.
+The Console Service is an Nginx instance that acts as the public entry point to Faction.
+It handles hosting the console web application and provides access to the API service.
+Access to the console and API is provided over HTTPS, meaning that you only need to expose TCP port 443 to access Faction.

 The API service provides access to all of Faction's features and serves as the authentication layer for Faction.
 It provides both REST and Socket.IO based APIs.
 Further details on using the API can be found in the API documentation

-The Core service is responsible for handling all user and agent messages.
+The Core service acts as the brains behind Faction.
+It is responsible for processing and responding to all user and agent messages.
 One important thing to note about Factions design is that Core is the only service that decrypts agent messages.

-The .NET build service provides a Mono development environment that can be used to build .NET modules and agents.
+A .NET build server is provided as part of the Faction install.
+This server provides a Mono development environment that can be used to build .NET modules and agents.

 Build Services generate RabbitMQ messages that are consumed by the API service.

 Transport servers sit between the Faction API and agents, taking the place of redirectors in a typical C2 deployment.
 Together with a matching transport module in a Faction agent, they handle modifying or obfuscating API messages between Faction and the agent.
 An example of this is the HTTP transport server on the Faction Github, which allows users to easily craft HTTP traffic that hides Faction API messages on the wire and protects Faction from requests that don't match agent traffic.

 Transport servers don't have to use HTTP though, another example would be a transport server that handles communicating over DNS.
 The server would accept DNS requests, translate them to Faction API messages, and then translate the API response into a DNS response.
 The transport module in the client would handle taking the DNS response and extracting the original API message from it, and embedding messages into DNS requests.